larammerce/docs/8.x/getting-started/installation.md

 systemctl start httpd
 ```

-As the `apache` user crated by `httpd` has no access to the system shell, you have to manualy get the permission.
+As the `apache` user created by `httpd` has no access to the system shell, you have to manualy get the permission.

-Open the passwd file with your editor:
+Open the `passwd` file with your editor:

 ```bash
 vim /etc/passwd
 ```

-To change the default shell and home directory for the `apache` user open the passwd file and change the `/bin/nologin` to `/bin/bash` or any other desired shell.:
+To change the default shell and home directory for the `apache` user, change the `/bin/nologin` to `/bin/bash` or any other desired shell:

 ```bash
 apache:x:48:48:Apache:/var/www:/bin/bash